Scott8586/automated-incremental-backups/README.md

 ## Doc / help

-The output of `ibur --help` is listed here.
+The output of `ibr --help` is listed here.

-        ibur - Incremental Backups Using Rsync v.
-0.03 Automates creation and rotation of incremental backups via rsync.
+        ibr - Incremental Backups Using Rsync v.
+0.1.1 Automates creation and rotation of incremental backups via rsync.

-    Usage: ibur [OPTION]...
+    Usage: ibr [OPTION]...
 SOURCE DEST

     Note: This version can only do local -> local and remote -> local backups.
     Backing up to remote is easiest done by mounting remote with sshfs or similar.